 An estate attorney will be able to help further analyze your situation in this case.

 Suing you for property you took after your parent’s death

 If you received property from your parents after their death through a valid will that has been admitted to probate, your brother cannot sue you for your inheritance.
 He can only contest the will (prior to it being admitted to probate) using almost the same grounds as contesting the deed: forgery, fraud, undue influence, misrepresentation.

 If you took property after your parent’s death, i.e., taking money from the bank account using your parent’s debit card without notifying the bank of the parent’s death or taking property, such as valuable jewelry and paintings, in the house prior to the administrator or executor making an inventory, this is stealing, and your brother, through the executor or administrator, may sue you for this perceived inheritance.
 You still have defenses.
 For example, if your brother thinks you stole personal property, you can raise the defense that you reasonably believed that the property you took actually belonged to you.
 If you took money from the bank account after your parent’s death, you could simply return it, or you could raise the defense that the money taken was used for your parent’s medical expenses or other debts.

 If your brother has sued you because of your inheritance, an estates attorney will be able to help in any case.
 Should you need assistance, we at the Law Offices of Albert Goodwin are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 212-233-1233 or send us an email at [email protected].